makidoll/lies-of-p-essential-mods/README.md

 I love Lies of P, however it has some shit balancing.
 This git repo puts some mods together and provides a launcher for Linux.

+Oh yeah make sure to pick the right P-Organ upgrades cause some of them should be there by default.

 -   **No Random Damage**<br />
     The game does `+- 10% damage`.
 No other souls game does.
 Hits should be consistent.
 Test this at Hotel Krat on a dummy.<br />
     https://www.nexusmods.com/liesofp/mods/175